hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

     - test it
     - check and remove viruses
     - re-format storage devices
-    - perform a system restore
+    - perform a System restore
     - refer to technical documentation
     - make a report for reference
-    - re-test system at the end
+    - re-test System at the end
 - why
-    - ensure the system works
+    - ensure the System works
     - for its expected life time (until bussiness requires it)
 - types
     - corrective maintainance
         - why
             - correct errors in program code
-            - so, system works properly
+            - so, System works properly
     - perfective maintaince
         - why
-            - improve functionality in system
+            - improve functionality in System
             - remove unwanted functions
             - to make it more suites to needs
     - adaptive maintainance
         - why
-            - system remains compatible
+            - System remains compatible
             - with changes to maintainance
     - preventive maintainance
         - why